Helping Troubled Teen Girls

 Re-Creation Retreat Helps Troubled Girls With Their Anger Issues

 Our therapeutic boarding school and residential treatment center for girls helps teens who are experiencing behavioral or emotional problems that are negatively impacting their relationships at home, school, or community.
-We also help girls with substance abuse issues.
+We also help girls with risky use issues.
 Re-Creation Retreat maintains an expert staff of licensed therapists and professionals to meet the educational and therapeutic needs of each resident.
 We are located in Northern Arizona between the Grand Canyon, Zion National Park, and Bryce Canyon appropriately referred to as “Color Country.”
 Student stays are typically 9 to 12 months and vary according to each student’s needs and their response to treatment.
 Each student participates in a comprehensive program that emphasizes Individual Improvement, Accountability, and Service.
 Our residential treatment center for girls focuses on Education, Therapy, Recreation, and Community Service as the primary tools for accomplishing the objectives of the program.